Key Question - What is the professional experience placement?

 Ultimately, what you can expect will be a function of the:

-- Professional experience model employed
+- Length of the placement- Professional experience model employed

 - Stage of the preservice teachers training/study